-The MSc Clinical Nursing course will support continuing professional development and professional revalidation and will give opportunities to challenge and critically evaluate performance as a nurse.
+Studying this Masters degree will support your continuing professional development and professional revalidation and give you opportunities to challenge and critically evaluate your performance as a nurse.

-Gaining a Masters degree will give you the potential to take your career in alternative directions such as healthcare leadership, research or education.
+Gaining a Masters degree will also give you the potential to take your career in alternative directions such as healthcare leadership, research or education.

 Do you have a question that we haven't answered so far?
 Talk to our application experts.
 You can also ask our Student Ambassadors about life at ARU.